Application procedure for applicants from outside the EU/EEA

 What is a transcript of records?

 This is the same as an academic transcript and is an official statement listing courses/subjects you have completed at your university, including your grades and workload (ECTS or similar).
+The transcript of records should include the grading scale used by your university.

 What should the course descriptions/syllabi contain?